datacommonsorg/docsite/courseware/index.md

 ## FERPA Compliance

-Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with <a href="https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html">FERPA</a>.
+Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
 For specific questions about FERPA compliance, please contact your organization’s legal counsel for advice.

 ## Courses